 The George Brothers are currently touring 2 to 4 nights a week in AR, MO, KS, OK, TX, and CO.
 Randall is one of the lead singers in the band and also the lead guitar player.
 He also plays (and gives lessons on) bass and drums.
 Music is all he’s ever known!

 Graduate of Berklee College of Music

 Leslie, a Harrison AR native, has been in the music business since age 5, when she began performing in family music shows in Eureka Springs, AR.
 She has performed in multiple music shows in Branson, MO as well as on the road.
-She has a Bachelor’s in Music Business from Berklee College of Music and is pursuing a Masters of Science in Digital Marketing.
-She’s was the first Northwest Arkansas Chapter Coordinator for the Nashville Songwriters Association International (NSAI), and now has her own songwriting group at www.arkansassongwriters.com.
+She has a Bachelor’s in Music Business from Berklee College of Music and a Master of Science in Digital Marketing.
+She was the first Northwest Arkansas Chapter Coordinator for the Nashville Songwriters Association International (NSAI), and now has her own songwriting group at www.arkansassongwriters.com.
 She teaches vocals, piano, and songwriting here at George Guitars.

-All classes are $125/month for one class once a week.
+All classes are $125/month for one class once a week, regardless of class size.
 If taking more than one class per week (per family) from either Randall or Leslie, classes are $100/month.
-Classes are set up as small group sessions with up to 5 in each class.
+Classes are set up as private lessons, duo classes, or group classes (3 or 4 students).
 Class times may vary each month.